alecrabbit/php-console-spinner/doc/api/settings.md

-### Settings
+# Settings

 Settings are used to configure the package.
-Here are the list of available methods with default settings:
+Here is the list of available methods with default settings:

 ```php
 $settings = Facade::getSettings();